theshubhagrwl/go-web-crawler/README.md

 * Stored only the absolute URLs and not the dynamic ones
 * Separated get call in a method
 * Implemented BFS
+* -
+* Added Queue DS
+* Added a struct for Crawled Set